0xDarkSky/Traffic-Confuser/README.md

 # How does it work?

-Basically it sends HTTP requests to random websites in the `sample.txt` file, (you can add more websites in it).
+Basically it sends HTTP requests to random websites, the websites are stored in the `sample.txt` file, (you can add more websites in it, modify it).
 The script chooses what website to open randomly, the time periods betweeen requests are also random: you can set it to be slower/faster ex.: `random.randint(0,5)` for fast (not recommended since some websites might block you) or `random.randint(10,30)` for slow, looks more realistic (recommended).